szubajak/game/README.md

  - function signatures are more meaningful
  - parallel/concurrent programming is easier

-ìFunctional programming is often regarded as the best-kept secret of scientific modelers, mathematicians, artificial intelligence researchers, financial institutions, graphic designers, CPU designers, compiler programmers, and telecommunications engineers.î
+‚ÄúFunctional programming is often regarded as the best-kept secret of scientific modelers, mathematicians, artificial intelligence researchers, financial institutions, graphic designers, CPU designers, compiler programmers, and telecommunications engineers.‚Äù

 The Wikipedia F# page